AdobeDocs/analytics.it-IT/help/export/ftp-and-sftp/c-set-up-ftp-accounts/ftp-datasources.md

 Nella finestra [!UICONTROL Manage Data Sources] (Gestisci Origini dati) individua la tua origine dati e seleziona il link FTP Info.
 Your FTP login information is displayed in the [!UICONTROL Activate a Data Source] window in the [!UICONTROL Upload/FTP Information] section.

-For information on FTP limits and data retention, see [FTP Limits and Data Retention](../../../export/ftp-and-sftp/ftp-limits.md#concept_8CAA1D8F27B3411AB902520AD6C9A70E).
+Per informazioni sui limiti e la conservazione dei dati FTP, consulta Limiti e Conservazione [dei dati](../../../export/ftp-and-sftp/ftp-limits.md#concept_8CAA1D8F27B3411AB902520AD6C9A70E)FTP.

 ## Informazioni sul file .fin per gli upload Classificazioni e Origini dati {#section_1484719F8A134EAE91212DBD8F15174F}

-When you upload a classifications or [!UICONTROL Data Source] file ( [!DNL .tab] or [!DNL .txt]) the upload also requires that you upload an empty file with the exact same name as the data file being imported, but with a [!DNL .fin] extension. [!DNL .fin] Questo file è un file di fine.
-Lo scopo del file è quello di comunicare al sistema che il file di dati è stato completamente caricato sull'account FTP. [!DNL .fin] Il file consente ad Adobe di riconoscere che l'importazione è terminata.
+When you upload a classifications or [!UICONTROL Data Source] file ( [!DNL .tab] or [!DNL .txt]) the upload also requires that you upload an empty file with the exact same name as the data file being imported, but with a [!DNL .fin] extension.
+This [!DNL .fin] file is a finish file.
+Lo scopo del file è quello di comunicare al sistema che il file di dati è stato completamente caricato sull'account FTP.
+The [!DNL .fin] file lets Adobe recognize that you are done with your import.
 Dopo l'invio, Adobe rimuove entrambi i file dall'FTP e inizia a elaborare l'import.
-Import File: [!DNL Classifications.tab]
+Importa file: [!DNL Classifications.tab]

-Finish File: [!DNL Classifications.fin]
+Fine file: [!DNL Classifications.fin]

 If you upload your Data Sources or SAINT file without an accompanying [!DNL .fin] file, Adobe does not add it to the queue for processing.
 I file resteranno sull'FTP e non verranno applicati ai tuoi dati in [!UICONTROL Experience Cloud].
 You are notified of this only if you have entered your email address as the [!UICONTROL Notification Recipient] in the [!UICONTROL Create FTP Account] window of reporting.
 Se non hai inserito nessun indirizzo e-mail, non verrà inviata alcuna notifica.